AdityaSinghYadav1/MLM_PROJECT_1_TERM_3/README.md

 https://www.kaggle.com/datasets/carrie1/ecommerce-data

-Providing the link that contains the dataset required for the project, as file could not be uploaded to the size being greater than 25 mb.
+Providing the link that contains the dataset required for this project, as file could not be uploaded due to the size being greater than 25 mb.